Macy's Thanksgiving Day Parade returning live with spectators

 Just as it has traditionally for decades, the massive procession of classic floats, giant character balloons, marching bands, celebrities, as well as music and dance performers, will return to the streets of Manhattan for the parade’s 95th year.

-As the country grappled with the COVID pandemic through 2020, lat year’s Thanksgiving spectacle was scaled down and pre-taped, without the throngs of crowds cheering from the sidelines.
+As the country grappled with the COVID pandemic through 2020, last year’s Thanksgiving spectacle was scaled down and pre-taped, without the throngs of crowds cheering from the sidelines.

 It was the first time in more than 90 years that the parade had to forego its traditional route and format, which New Yorkers and families across the country held dear for generations.